On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Abstract

 \section{Abstract}

-Stable matchings have been studied extensively in both economics and computer science literature.
-However, most of the work considers only integral matchings.
-The study of stable fractional matchings is fairly recent and moreover, is scarce.
-This paper reports the first investigation into the important but unexplored topic of incentive compatibility of matching mechanisms to find stable fractional matchings.
-We focus our attention on matching instances under strict preferences.
-First, we make the significant observation that there are matching instances for which no mechanism that produces a stable fractional matching is incentive compatible.
-We then characterize restricted settings of matching instances admitting unique stable fractional matchings.
-Specifically, we show that there will exist a unique stable fractional matching for a matching instance if and only if the given matching instance satisfies what we call the conditional mutual first preference property (CMFP).
-For this class of instances, we prove that every mechanism that produces the unique stable fractional matching is (a) incentive compatible and (b) resistant to coalitional manipulations.
-We provide a polynomial-time algorithm to compute the stable fractional matching as well.
-The algorithm uses envy-graphs, hitherto unused in the study of stable matchings.
+Stable matchings have been studied extensively in social choice literature.
+The focus has been mostly on integral matchings, in which the nodes on the two sides are wholly matched.
+A fractional matching, which is a convex combination of integral matchings, is a natural extension of integral matchings.
+The topic of stability of fractional matchings has started receiving attention only very recently.
+Further, incentive compatibility in the context of fractional matchings has received very little attention.
+With this as the backdrop, our paper studies the important topic of incentive compatibility of mechanisms to find stable fractional matchings.
+We work with preferences expressed in the form of cardinal utilities.
+Our first result is an impossibility result that there are matching instances for which no mechanism that produces a stable fractional matching can be incentive compatible or even approximately incentive compatible.
+This provides the motivation to seek special classes of matching instances for which there exist incentive compatible mechanisms that produce stable fractional matchings.
+Our study leads to a class of matching instances that admit unique stable fractional matchings.
+We first show that a unique stable fractional matching for a matching instance exists if and only if the given matching instance satisfies the conditional mutual first preference (CMFP) property.
+To this end, we provide a polynomial-time algorithm that makes ingenious use of envy-graphs to find a non-integral stable matching whenever the preferences are strict and the given instance is not a CMFP matching instance.
+For this class of CMFP matching instances, we prove that every mechanism that produces the unique stable fractional matching is (a) incentive compatible and further (b) resistant to coalitional manipulations.